tommyjanna/scrap.tf-raffle-bot/README.md

 Automation tool that enters item raffles on Scrap.TF, a bot trading site for Valve's Team Fortress 2.

 ## Installation & Usage
 This project requires Python 3 and Selenium's Python library implementation which can be found on the [PyPI](https://pypi.org/project/selenium/).
 It can be installed using pip using `pip3 install selenium`.
+More conveniently, the library may also be included in your distributions repository, such as on Debian based systems, it can be installed using, `apt install python3-selenium`.

 Additionally, a web driver is also required.
 This project was tested using Mozilla's [geckodriver](https://github.com/mozilla/geckodriver/releases), but can conceivably function using ChromeDriver as well.